ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.3.3 =
+* OR fallback had problems.
+* Indexing sub pages didn't work.
+* Relevanssi now automatically treats 'ß' as 'ss'.
+If your site has 'ß' in text, reindexing the database is a good idea.
+* Query variable `post_status` is now supported.

+= 3.3.2 =
+* Fixed a warning on search results page.

+= 3.3.1 =
+* Fixed bugs related to the removal of the cache feature.

+= 3.3 =
+* Improvements to excerpts: excerpts with phrases work much better now, and the excerpt creation logic has been improved: the excerpts are now better.
+The process takes a bit more time, though.
+* Allowing HTML tags in excerpts could lead to those tags being left open.
+Relevanssi will now try to close open HTML tags in excerpts.
+* Allowed tags were not controlled in comments.
+They are now.
+* Highlighting in documents didn't always work; it should be more reliable now.
+* Non-integer values are removed from `post__in` and `post__not_in` before processing them.
+* Query variables `p` and `page_id` are now supported.
+* Relevanssi now understands `date_query` variables as well.
+* The original post excerpt is stored in $post->original_excerpt.
+* Taxonomy search works better with term id parameters (for example from `wp_category_dropdown`).
+* Errors about $wpdb->prepare() missing an argument removed.
+* New functions: `relevanssi_the_title()` and `relevanssi_get_the_title()` can be used to display highlighted titles in search results.
+* The old title highlighting method has been disabled, because it caused highlights in wrong places.
+Now the highlighted title is stored in $post->highlighted_post_title, take it from there or use the Relevanssi title functions to display it.
+* Polylang and WPML support was adjusted to perform better in edge cases.
+* Indexing is faster, thanks to some improved code from Tom Novelli.
+* MySQL injection attack vulnerability removed.
+* The cache feature is now removed.
+Relevanssi should automatically drop the cache tables.
+* New filter: `relevanssi_indexing_data` lets you modify the data before it's indexed.

 = 3.2 =
 * Fixed a bug in the TablePress support.